 Organic butter contains a lot of vitamins A, D and other fatty acids that are essential for brain development, vision, skin, the immune system, intestinal function, lung function, hormones, and many others.

 13. Coconut oil

 Actually, all edible parts of the coconut are very good for humans.
 This includes coconut oil, of course.
 It contains certain fatty acids that are fungicidal, giving the intestinal flora a better chance to recover or stay healthy.

 14. Raw honey

-The dark honey from buckwheat or manuka contains a lot of minerals, enzymes and anti-allergy substances.
+The dark honey from buckwheat or manuka contains a lot of minerals, enzymes, and anti-allergy substances.
 This type of honey is also bactericidal.
-Very essential against cold or flu.
+Very essential against the cold or flu.
 Add a tablespoon for a wonderfully sweet taste.

 15. Green smoothie powder

-A good quality green smoothie powder like Amazing Grass and Patriot Power Greens contains all the essential nutrients that a person needs.
-These green powders are combined with a number of the above ingredients to make you smoothie super healthy and handy.
+A good-quality green smoothie powder like Amazing Grass and Patriot Power Greens contains all the essential nutrients that a person needs.
+These green powders are combined with a number of the above ingredients to make your smoothie super healthy and handy.